hypered/forming/README.md

-# Publicodes, in Haskell
+# Forming

-Publicodes seems very interesting, even though it's based on YAML: https://github.com/betagouv/mon-entreprise/publicodes.

-It's written in TypeScript and I wonder if I could re-implement it in Haskell.
+Forming is an attempt to make it easy to describe user interfaces to collect data.
+These can be for insantance HTML forms or command-line interfaces.

+It has some ressemblance with Publicodes, which is based on YAML and implemented in TypeScript: https://github.com/betagouv/mon-entreprise/publicodes.

+The main idea of Forming is that it uses an AST to describe computations similar to a simple expression language (addition, if-then-else expressions, ...) with two important things:

+- Computed values can be objects, which thus can represent a filled form.
+- Variables used in the computed expression can be "unset", meaning they have to be filled when the expression is evaluated.

+This means the following: a form is a simple lazily evaluated expression that returns a structured representation of some of its variables, together with unset variables, which thus can be required and given as needed.

-I think this could be used to compute payrolls, but also to implement business rules regarding e.g. the creation of contract (e.g. what VAT rate can be used, if a risk declaration is required, ...).
+Computations can be used to describe payrolls, but also to implement business rules regarding e.g. the creation of contract (e.g. what VAT rate can be used, if a risk declaration is required, ...).

-In addition, I think it can be used to create forms, by allowing to return objects (also called attribute sets, maps, dictionaries) that represent filled forms.

-In other words, it seems a form can be described as: a simple lazily evaluated expression that returns a structured representation of its input, possibly with a list of missing inputs.

 # Development